Will Lawyer: 10 Reasons You Probably Need a Will

 Reason 8: The old will from years ago.

-If your will provides for a legal guardian for your children, and your children are now in their twenties, it may be time to update your will.
+If your will still provides for a legal guardian for your children but your children are now in their twenties, it may be time to update your will.
 If someone you were going to leave money to has died or you have fallen out of touch, you may want to update your will.
 Perhaps you would like to name one of your children as executor, or add a charity that you have grown especially fond of over the years.
-You should be reviewing your will every few years to make sure that you still want your assets distributed the way you did before.
+Review your will every few years to check that you are still happy with how your assets are distributed.
 If you review your will and discover you want to change something, call the will lawyers at Kraemer, Manes & Associates to assist you.

 A will should account for the following: